-However, it is ideally placed to have belonged to house III.
-The remaining two hearths were both situated in the south-western half of the house, one at the very end and one closer to the centre next to the third posthole pair counting from the south-west.
+Inside the house were three hearths.
+One, located at the centre of the house, was cut by the wall-trench of House II and cannot belong to this structure.
+It is however ideally placed to have belonged to house III.
+The remaining two hearths were both situated in the south-western half of the house, one at the very end and one closer to the centre next to the third posthole pair counting from south-west.
 No other internal features were observed inside the house.

-Artefacts in the form of pottery, burnt clay and heat-affected stones were recorded in the house, as were fragments of burnt bone.
-However, these finds were sparse and did not allow for identification of depositional patterns (Flagmeier 2003).
+Artefacts in the form of pottery, burnt clay and heat affected stones were recorded in the house, as were fragments of burnt bone.
+These finds were however sparse and did not allow for identification of depositional patterns (Flagmeier 2003).

-House II was almost certainly unburnt, since only occasional fragments of charcoal were encountered during the excavation of feature fills.
-This result corresponds well with the results of the archaeobotanical analysis (figure 9a and b), showing sparse amounts of macrofossils, only 49 in the entire house.
-Nevertheless, the distribution of these plant remains is interesting despite the low amount, since they cluster in two areas; the majority in the northeasternmost end of the house and a smaller concentration by the fourth posthole pair, next to one of the hearths.
-The majority of the plants consisted of cereals and arable weeds, although smaller occurrences of oliferous plants (flax,

-Linum usitatissimum), hazelnut (Corylus avellana) and grassland taxa were also observed.
+House II was almost certainly unburnt since only occasional fragments of charcoal were encountered during the excavation of feature fills.
+This result corresponds well with the results of the archaeobotanical analysis (figure 9a and b), showing sparse amounts of macrofossils; only 49 in the entire house.
+The distribution of these plant remains is, however, interesting despite the low amount since they cluster in two areas; the majority in the north-easternmost end of the house and a smaller concentration by the fourth posthole pair, next to one of the hearths.
+The majority of the plants consisted of cereals and arable weeds, although smaller occurrences of oliferous plants (flax, Linum usitatissimum), hazelnut (Corylus avellana) and grassland taxa were also observed.
 The overall nature of the assemblage clearly indicates household activities in the form of food preparation.